-First Quarter Second Quarter Third Quarter Fourth Quarter Net sales \$33,259 \$22,369 \$17,727 \$25,752 Income (loss) from operations \$ 3,714 \$ 1,104 \$ (4,309) \$ 2,839

-First Quarter Second Quarter Third Quarter Fourth Quarter (In thousands) Net sales \$36,102 \$24,342 \$24,894 \$35,717 Income from operations \$ 8,087 \$ 4,678 \$ 1,782 \$ 4,891
+2002 First Quarter Second Quarter Third Quarter Fourth Quarter (In tho usands) Net sales \$33,259 \$22,369 \$17,727 \$25,752 Income (loss) from operations \$ 3,714 \$ 1,104 \$ (4,309) \$ 2,839 20 003 First Quarter Second Quarter Third Quarter Fourth Quarter (In tho usands) Net sales \$36,102 \$24,342 \$24,894 \$35,717 Income from operations \$ 8,087 \$ 4,678 \$ 1,782 \$ 4,891

-In previous years we have experienced our highest sales level in the first quarter, which has been Teva strongest selling season, while the third quarter has historically had the lowest sales volume.
+In previous years we have experienced our highest sales level in the first quarter, which has been Tevas strongest selling season, while the third quarter has historically had the lowest sales volume.
+The seasonally low third quarter sales volume has also historically resulted in a third quarter loss from operations.
+In the third quarter of 2002, this seasonality, combined with the costs of the litigation settlement, resulted in a loss from operations of \$4,309,000.
+See Results of Operations Year Ended December 31, 2002 Compared to Year Ended December 31, 2003 Litigation Costs below.
 However, in 2003, as a result of the continued growth in UGG and the introduction of the fall closed-toe Teva offering, the first and fourth quarters had comparable sales volumes and the second and third quarters had comparable sales volumes.
 Given our expectations for each of our brands in 2004, we currently expect this trend to continue and anticipate that net sales in the last half of 2004 will likely exceed net sales during the first half of 2004.
 Nonetheless, actual results could differ materially depending upon consumer preferences, availability of product, competition and our customers continuing to carry and promote our various product lines, among other risks and uncertainties.
 See Risk Factors.